rancher/rancher/tests/v2/validation/snapshot/README.md

   controlPlaneUnavailableValue: "1"
   workerUnavailableValue: "10%"
   recurringRestores: 1                # By default, this is set to 1 if this field is not included in the config.
+  replaceRoles:                       # If selected, S3 must be properly configured on the cluster.
+This test is specific to S3 etcd snapshots.
+    etcd: false
+    controlplane: false
+    worker: false
 ```

 Additionally, S3 is a supported restore option.
 If you choose to use S3, then you must have it already enabled on the downstream cluster.